lucia2007/tennis-for-all/README.md

 - The main logo "Tennis For All" is clickable and takes the user back to the home page.

 - Navigation Bar is present on all three pages to make navigation of the website easy and quick.
 It containes links to "Home", "Find Your Group" and "Contact page".
 Its design is consistent and identical on all of the pages.
 This feature enables the users to navigate from page to page without having to use the "back" button of the browser.
-The position of the navigation bar is fixed so the user can easily access the remaining pages at any moment.

 [Back to top](#contents)